 Before House Stark and House Lannister came the House of York and the House of Lancaster.
-The fourteenth, fifteenth, and sixteenth centuries in England witnessed a series of social and political upheavals, from the Black Death to the Wars of the Roses and the Reformation.
+The fourteenth and fifteenth centuries in England witnessed a series of social and political upheavals, from the Black Death and the Peasants’ Revolt to the Wars of the Roses.
 English poetry responds to and intervenes in these events.
 Political writing influenced the decisions of kings, shaped public perception of national politics, and landed people in prison (or worse).
-This course makes a survey of the genre, 1300-1600, with special focus on William Langland’s Piers Plowman and the poetry of John Gower.
-We read canonical authors such as Chaucer and Langland alongside little-known texts from print and manuscript archives.
-Topics include periodization, multilingualism, the relationship between literature and politics, and the histories of poetic forms.
+This course makes a survey of political poetry from England, 1300–1500, with focus on William Langland’s Piers Plowman and the poetry of John Gower.
+We read canonical authors such as Chaucer, Gower, and Langland alongside little-known texts from manuscript archives.
+Topics include multilingualism, the relationship between literature and politics, and the histories of poetic forms.
 No prior knowledge of Middle English required.
 Gower’s French and Latin texts read in translation.

 Singing and/or working (complaint and manorialism)

-Politics in the future tense (prophecy, alliterative meter, and the Wars of the Roses)
+Politics in the future tense (prophecy, alliterative verse, and the Wars of the Roses)

-An imaginary bomb with real shrapnel (Piers Plowman and the Peasants’ Revolt)
+An imaginary bomb with real shrapnel (Langland’s visio, the Peasants’ Revolt, and the commons)

-Grammar, the ground of all (Piers Plowman and institutions of education)
+Grammar, the ground of all (Langland’s vita, institutions of education, and the clergy)